Sound Library: Heroes & Villains (Blastwave FX) Review

 Willie – Sound Recordist / Sound Editor

-Casper – ideo Producer / Camera Operator
+Casper – video Producer / Camera Operator

 Ty – Sound Recordist / Music Composer